pedstrom/barren-land-analysis/README.md

 * To start, I’d like to be able to see what this plot looks like.
 Partially because visualizations are cool, but more seriously because they help with understanding the problem space.
 It’s easy to get lost in a sea of numbers.
 * Since I know very little about these types of tools, I’m also expecting that the visualization tools will guide me towards a reasonable internal data model.
-* Google searches are turning up potential terms and tools to narrow in on: Waffle Chart, Heatmap, Spatial, geom_tile(), ggmap().
+* Google searches are turning up potential terms and tools to narrow in on: Waffle Chart, Heat map, Spatial, geom_tile(), ggmap().
 The waffle chart on [this page](http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html) is intriguing.
 * Getting closer ... [geom_bin2d() and stat_bin_2d()](http://ggplot2.tidyverse.org/reference/geom_bin2d.html)
 * geom_tile, part of [Tidyverse/ggplot2](http://ggplot2.tidyverse.org/reference/geom_tile.html)